wh2000292/JsonRPC/README.markdown

 ### Enable client debugging

-You can enable the debug to see the JSON request and response:
+You can enable the debug mode to see the JSON request and response:

 ```php
 <?php